 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-You may be curious (and surprised) to find the credit cards that offer the highest credit limit?
+You may be curious (and surprised) to find the credit cards that offer the highest credit limit.
 Having the highest credit limit possible on your credit cards can really help you in a pinch and can provide peace of mind.
 If you need to make a large, one-time purchase, it’s possible to charge it to one card.
 Additionally, higher credit limits also improve your credit score when you maintain a low monthly balance.
-If you want to enjoy both of these benefits, consider one of the following high limit credit cards.
+If you want to enjoy both of these benefits, consider one of the following high-limit credit cards.

 What Credit Cards Offer the Highest Credit Limit?

 Your credit limit is based on several factors, including the card type and your credit profile.
 Some credit card products have a minimum credit limit.
 For example, a Visa Signature card must have a minimum $5,000 credit limit.
 A Visa Infinite must have a $10,000 limit or higher.

 Your credit limit also depends on your credit score.
-Of course, your previous credit history, current income, and monthly expenses can also determine the highest credit limit you qualify for too.
+Of course, your previous credit history, current income, and monthly expenses can also determine the highest credit limit you qualify for.

 If you have “Excellent Credit” with a credit score above 780, your best option is a premium rewards card.
 These cards also come with many additional benefits that lower-priced cards don’t offer.
 If you can justify the higher annual fee, you can give some of the best rewards credit cards a try.

-The Credit Cards Offer the Highest Credit Limit
+Some of the Credit Cards that Offer the Highest Credit Limit

 Chase Sapphire Reserve